Create a CI/CD pipeline for Node.js with the Azure DevOps Project

 Select the Node.js sample application.
 The Node.js samples include a choice of several application frameworks.

 The default sample framework is Express.js.
-Select a framework or leave the default setting.
-When you're done, choose Next.
+Leave the default setting, and choose Next.

 Web App on Windows is the default deployment target.
-Optionally, you can choose Web App on Linux or Web App for Containers.
 The application framework, which you chose on the previous steps, dictates the type of Azure service deployment target available here.
-Select the target service of your choice.
-When you're done, choose Next.
+Leave the default service, and then choose Next.

-Create a new VSTS account or choose an existing account.
-Choose a name for your VSTS project.
+Create a new Azure DevOps Services organization or choose an existing organization.
+Choose a name for your Azure DevOps project.
 Select your Azure subscription, location, and choose a name for your application.
 When you're done, choose Done.

-In a few minutes, the project dashboard loads in the Azure portal.
-A sample application is set up in a repository in your VSTS account, a build executes, and your application deploys to Azure.
-This dashboard provides visibility into your code repository, VSTS CI/CD pipeline, and your application in Azure.
+In a few minutes, the Azure DevOps Project dashboard loads in the Azure portal.
+A sample application is set up in a repository in your Azure DevOps Services organization, a build executes, and your application deploys to Azure.
+This dashboard provides visibility into your code repository, Azure CI/CD pipeline, and your application in Azure.
 On the right side of the dashboard, select Browse to view your running application.

 Commit code changes and execute CI/CD

-The Azure DevOps project created a Git repository in your VSTS or GitHub account.
+The Azure DevOps Project created a Git repository in your Azure DevOps Services organization or GitHub account.
 Follow the steps below to view the repository and make code changes to your application.

-On the left-hand side of the DevOps project dashboard, select the link for your master branch.
-This link opens a opens a view to the newly created Git repository.
+On the left-hand side of the DevOps Project dashboard, select the link for your master branch.
+This link opens a view to the newly created Git repository.

 To view the repository clone URL, select Clone from the top right of the browser.
 You can clone your Git repository in your favorite IDE.
 In the next few steps, you can use the web browser to make and commit code changes directly to the master branch.